isaacnmm/pestpolicy-hugo2XX/content/posts/best-vacuums-for-fleas/index.md

 When combined with the true HEPA filter, this system captures and contains 99.9% of dust and allergens down to 0.3 microns - including flea eggs and larvae.

-The�Lift-Away feature�makes this vacuum exceptionally versatile for flea control.
+TheLift-Away featuremakes this vacuum exceptionally versatile for flea control.
 You can detach the pod from the main body to easily clean stairs, furniture, and other flea hotspots.

-The�motorized brush roll�features stiff bristles that dig into carpet fibers to dislodge flea eggs, while the�swivel steering�allows you to maneuver around furniture legs and other obstacles where fleas often hide.
+Themotorized brush rollfeatures stiff bristles that dig into carpet fibers to dislodge flea eggs, while theswivel steeringallows you to maneuver around furniture legs and other obstacles where fleas often hide.

 At just 14 pounds, it's significantly lighter than many upright models, making frequent vacuuming sessions less strenuous.
 ### [3.
 Miele Complete C3 Cat & Dog (Best Canister Vacuum for Fleas)](https://www.amazon.com/dp/B00R43I490?tag=p-policy-20)